stevenc49/stevenc49.github.io/pages/journal.md

 Get to the point where you can read solution and understand/code it. https://leetcode.com/problems/coin-change-2/discuss/675096/Python-O(amount-*-N)-simple-dp-explained-(updated)

+At least be able to comment on the code.

 Don't compare your ability with anyone else, just compare to your past self.